0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ## Traffic Auditor

+### Sensitive Discoverer

+SensitiveDiscoverer is a Burp Suite extension to scan for particular pattern or file extensions inside HTTP messages.
+With this extension you can automatically search for sensitive strings in HTTP messages.
+It uses a list of Regular Expressions and File Extensions to match for in each message.
+The plugin is available with a pre-defined set of Regular Expression and File Extensions, but you can also add your custom lists.

+Features:
+- Multithreaded scan of messages
+- Pre-defined set of regex
+- Many filters to skip irrelevant messages
+- Customizable regexes lists
+- Import regexes from CSV/JSON files
+- Export results to CSV/JSON files
 ### *Retire.js

 Integrates Burp with the Retire.js repository to find vulnerable JavaScript libraries.
 It passively looks at JavaScript files loaded and identifies those which are vulnerable.